robosoft-ai/SMACC/README.md

  * **smacc_state_machine_templates**: shows a complete sample application developed with SMACC that can be reused as a canonical example of a mobile robot moving around and interacting with a custom onboard tool.

- * **smacc_interface_components**: template project that shows how an on/off tool onboard the mobile robot could be used following the SMACC methodology.

 ## Future Work
  * undoing paths chunks by state (store the different chunks of the path according to its state in a stack)